The effective field theory of K-mouflage: Effective field theory

 \ee with \be M_{\rm Pl}^2 = f \tilde{M}_{\rm Pl}^2 , \;\;\; \Lambda = f^2 \tilde{\Lambda} , \;\;\; c = f \tilde{c} - \frac{3}{4} M_{\rm Pl}^2 \left( \frac{d\ln f}{d\tau} \right)^2 , \;\;\; M_n^4 = f^{2-n} \tilde{M}_n^4 . \ee The expression (\ref{S-J-unit2}) gives the Jordan-frame effective-field-theory action that corresponds to K-mouflage models, in the unitary gauge.
 In the usual effective field theory approach, the action is only defined as a perturbative expansion up to some low order, such as the quadratic level $n=2$ if we consider the equations of motion up to linear order in the field fluctuations.
 This provides a general framework, as at each order one considers all possible operators, that applies to many different scenarios.
 On the other hand, the number of operators grows with the order and the theory is not specified beyond the truncation level.

 In this paper, since we focus on the K-mouflage models defined by the fully nonlinear explicit action (\ref{S-def}), we have an explicit closed form (\ref{S-J-unit1}) for the effective action and we obtain the expansion (\ref{S-J-unit2}) at all orders.
 Moreover, it happens that the K-mouflage action (\ref{S-def}) is simple enough to generate only a small subset of all possible operators at high orders.
 In fact, at each order we only have the single operator $(\delta g^{00})^n$.
-This is a key signature of K-mouflage scenarios, in the context of effective field theories.
+This is a key signature of K-mouflage scenarios amongst the class of theories coupled to matter in the context of dark energy effective field theories.
 If observations showed that some other operators cannot be set to zero, this would rule out all K-mouflage models.